-To those who would like to visit the most interesting places of this great Geopark, one of the largest in Europe, we recommend the great Floristella Mining Park, the nearby Lake Pergusa, a nature reserve and the place of the mythical Rape of young Kore, the same Rocca di Cerere with the remains of the ancient Acropolis and the huge Medieval Castle of Lombardia, the Nature Reserves of Valley of the Imera at Capodarso, the Rossomanno’s Woods with the archaeological area and the fascinating dancing puppets, some natural sculptures made of sandstone rock and furthermore the Mount Altesina Reserve, the point of connection from which the Arabs started the division into the three Valleys: Val di Noto, Val di Mazara and Val Dèmone.
+Let’s visit the most important places in this great Geopark, which is one of the largest in Europe.
+There’s the large Parco minerario di Floristella mining park, the nearby lake, Lago di Pergusa, a nature reserve and the mythical spot where the young Kore-Persephone was kidnapped; the same Rocca di Cerere holds the remains of the ancient acropolis and the immense Lombardi mediaeval castle; the Capodarso Valle dell’Imera Nature Reserve; the Boschi di Rossomanno woods with the archaeological area and the fascinating dancing puppets, natural sculptures made from sandstone rock or, again, the Riserva del Monte Altesina nature reserve, the point where the Arabs divided it into three valleys: Val di Noto, Val di Mazara and Val Dèmone.

 In the area, many cities arose by the command of princes and tyrants who needed hands to work the lands.
 So, around the cliff, you can see Calascibetta, inhabited since the Bronze Age, practically a symbol of Sicilian prehistory, which was then re-founded by the Arabs, as evidenced by its name.